How to Save Money With A Smart Thermostat: Everything You Need to Know

 Like most smart devices, your smart thermostat relies on Wi-Fi to connect to the internet so it can do its job.
 That means it needs low voltage wiring for power.

 A common wire (also known as the C-wire) powers your smart thermostat continuously so it’s connected to the internet even when not operating the HVAC system.
-Also, it keeps the display on for you to read essential features and figures.
+Also, it keeps the display on.

 However, not every home will have a C-wire because the furnace thermostat on older HVAC systems didn’t need electricity, since mercury thermometers were completely mechanical.
-However, some smart thermostats won't work without one.
+Some smart thermostats won't work without a C-wire.
 While you could add a C-Wire yourself, that makes the installation more complicated.
-Moreover, if you must add a C-Wire before you can install your smart t-stat, that work is best done by a professional electrician.
+Moreover, if you must add a C-Wire, the work is best done by a professional electrician.

 What Types of Heating Systems Work With Smart Thermostats